 According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG and EC) are so powerful that they may actually help prevent cancer (Worlds Healthiest Foods, NIH and Dr. Axe).

-How to Make Ginger-Orange Matcha Green Tea Smoothie:
+Quick Guide: How to Make Ginger-Orange Matcha Green Tea Smoothie

-This matcha green tea smoothie is super simple to whip up.
+This matcha smoothie is super simple to whip up.
 I like to drink it in the morning for breakfast or in the afternoon, as a post workout green tea smoothie (if the workout even happens – omg).
+In summary, here’s how to make it (see recipe card for details):

 - Last, blend until smooth and creamy.

-- For this green tea smoothie, you can use just about any leafy green as the base.
+- For this green tea smoothie recipe, you can use just about any leafy green as the base.
 I like spinach or romaine because they’re mild in flavor.

 - A frozen banana as opposed to unfrozen, makes this matcha green tea smoothie extra rich, smooth and thick.
 Too, it gives the smoothie a nice chill.